LIFE PROCESS - NUTRITION

 Nutrients are inorganic as well as organic substances which the organisms obtain from their surroundings in order to synthesize their body constituents and use them as a source of energy.
 The process of intake of nutrients and its utilization by an organism in various biological activities.

-(B) Heterotrophic nutrition: The mode of nutrition in which the organisms derive their nutrition from other organisms.
+The mode of nutrition in which the organisms derive their nutrition from other organisms.
 They take ready made organic food from other dead or living plants or animals.
-The living organisms showing heterotrophic nutrition, are called heterotrophs.
+The living organisms showing heterotrophic nutrition, are called Heterotrophs.

 Depending upon the mode of obtaining food, heterotrophic nutrition is of following types: